dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphImagesElement.md

 > `optional` **domain**: `string`

-Defined in: main.ts:29743
+Defined in: main.ts:29751

-domain in SERP of the Ad element
+domain in SERP of the ad element

 ***